 where ${\xi _k} = 1$ if ${t_k}\left( t \right) \le t_k^d$, otherwise ${\xi _k} = 10$ to punish potentially selfish behavior of the agents that lead to failure in meeting the delay constraint.

-We note that the decision variables, i.e., ${{\alpha }_{k}}$ and ${{\eta }_{k}}$, for the JCCRA, are continuous-valued.
-However, a direct extension of single-agent reinforcement learning methods for continuous action spaces, such as deep deterministic policy gradient (DDPG) algorithm [35], i.e., training each agent independently, faces several problems when applied to learn coordinated policies.
+We note that the decision variables, i.e., ${\alpha _k}$ and ${\eta _k}$, for the JCCRA, are continuous-valued.
+One possible approach is to quantize the continuous action space into a finite set of actions and employ DRL algorithms designed for discrete action spaces, such as DQN [37].
+Nevertheless, discretization into high-dimensional action space can cause the issue of the curse of dimensionality.
+Limited quantization levels, on the other hand, may lead to suboptimal policies due to loss of information from the action space (loss of granularity).
+Instead, reinforcement learning methods for continuous action spaces, such as deep deterministic policy gradient (DDPG) [38], can efficiently handle the curse of dimensionality in a continuous domain by employing actor-critic architecture, deep neural network-based function approximators for policy and value estimation, and learn compact representations of the state and action space, without explicitly enumerating them.
+However, a direct extension of single-agent DDPG algorithm, i.e., training each agent independently, faces several problems when applied to learn coordinated policies.
 Learning in a multi-agent setup is more challenging and complex than in single-agent case, since the environment is no longer stationary from the agent’s perspective as the other agents update their policies concurrently.
 In other words, the agents face a moving target problem, which may lead to learning instability.
-Moreover, the non-stationarity of the environment compounded on agents’ partial observations of the dynamic environment can cause shadowed equilibria, a phenomenon in which agents’ local optimal actions result in globally sub-optimal joint action [36].
-In the next subsection, we discuss a multi-agent version of DDPG algorithm, referred to as multi-agent deep deterministic policy gradient (MADDPG) [37], based on the centralized training and decentralized execution framework, to train all agents for JCCRA decision making.
+Moreover, the non-stationarity of the environment compounded on agents’ partial observations of the dynamic environment can cause shadowed equilibria, a phenomenon in which agents’ local optimal actions result in globally sub-optimal joint action [39].
+In the next subsection, we discuss a multi-agent version of DDPG algorithm, referred to as multi-agent deep deterministic policy gradient (MADDPG) [40], based on the centralized training and decentralized execution framework, to train all agents for JCCRA decision making.